yesint/QtGrace6/README_QTGRACE.txt

-v0.1.9		bug fixes(some severe ones); transparency added for printing in files; spread-sheet editor rewritten v0.2		Page-zoom, selecting multiple graphs for zooming, reactivating pipes (non-Windows-systems) v0.2.1		Support for csv-import v0.2.2		'-free' option and 'immediate update' reactivated, experimental support for non-latin-characters and different fonts;support for multiple files in binary import and the use of a trigger channel ; bug fixes v0.2.3		minor bugfixes; print-command saved in preferences; selection of odd or even set-ids; addition of fit-button for page-zoom-slider; minor changes to improve UTF-8-support in file-paths v0.2.4		several bugfixes (major and minor); further improvement in UTF-8-support (very extensive internal changes); made decimal-separator selectable throughout the whole QtGrace-Gui; improvement in the script-generation (execution of scripts with automatically replaced set-ids); slider-value made editable; QtGrace-help-page; QtGrace-examples
+v0.1.9		bug fixes(some severe ones); transparency added for printing in files; spread-sheet editor rewritten v0.2		Page-zoom, selecting multiple graphs for zooming, reactivating pipes (non-Windows-systems) v0.2.1		Support for csv-import v0.2.2		'-free' option and 'immediate update' reactivated, experimental support for non-latin-characters and different fonts; support for multiple files in binary import and the use of a trigger channel ; bug fixes v0.2.3		minor bugfixes; print-command saved in preferences; selection of odd or even set-ids; addition of fit-button for page-zoom-slider; minor changes to improve UTF-8-support in file-paths v0.2.4		several bugfixes (major and minor); further improvement in UTF-8-support (very extensive internal changes); made decimal-separator selectable throughout the whole QtGrace-Gui; improvement in the script-generation (execution of scripts with automatically replaced set-ids); slider-value made editable; QtGrace-help-page; QtGrace-examples v0.2.5		rework of the binary import (incl. drag-and-drop); addition of regions-master-dialog; additions to the commands-dialog to extend the scripting possibilities; increased the number of fit-parameters to 20; redesign of the output-dialog, separation of file-output from physical printer, adding a quick-selection-options to set the resolution; added the possibility to use libHaru (for pdf-output) and libFFTW3 (for better fourier-transformation); further extension of the preferences dialog (many things are now user-adjustable); drag-and-drop for file-import-selection-lines; more comfortable dragging-and-dropping of Grace-project-files (agr); separate dialog to let you extract single sets from an agr-file; restrict sets to regions and swap columns of a set (like swap X- and Y-axis); extension of the feature-extraction-dialog (more features); project description now visible in the open-projects-dialog and editable in the plot-appearance-dialog; addition of a file-path-stamp to the project; global font-size-multiplier; further options for placing the legend-box (manual and automatic alignment with the graphs borders); changed the apply-to-option for the axis-dialog; addition of QLocalSocket-support for remote control (by Vadim Engelson and Nimalendiran Kailasanathan, Wolfram MathCore AB); bug-fixes

 Have fun using QtGrace!